Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Hardness of Finding Maximum Acyclic Subsets

 To obtain an acyclic set $S$ from a truth assignment we will add all the pairs labeled $x_i$ to $S$ whenever $x_i$ has value \textsc{True} assigned to it.
 Otherwise, we add pairs labeled $\bar{x}_i$ to $S$.
 Conversely, from a large acyclic subset $S$, we reconstruct a truth assignment for the variables by assigning \textsc{True} to $x_i$ if $S$ contains triangle pairs labeled $x_i$.
 Otherwise, we assign \textsc{False}.

 \subparagraph{Positive clause gadgets.} Consider a clause from the upper half plane that contains two positive literals $x_i\lor x_j$ with $i<j$.
 We add a clause gadget that consists of the two pairs of triangles $C_1$ and $C_2$ as depicted in \cref{fig:clausepos}.
 For the conflict graph in \cref{fig:cconflictpos} we use a single vertex for triangle pairs $x_i$ and $\bar{x}_i$ (resp. $x_j$ and $\bar{x}_j$).
 All conflicts that we observe hold for every pair of triangles that resulted from subdividing the original triangles.
-We observe that we obtain three double conflicts: between $\bar{x}_i$ and $C_1$, $\bar{x_j}$ and $C_2$, and between $C_1$ and $C_2$.
+We observe that we obtain three bidirected conflicts: between $\bar{x}_i$ and $C_1$, $\bar{x}_j$ and $C_2$, and between $C_1$ and $C_2$.

 The idea for the positive clause gadget is the following: If the triangle pairs corresponding to $x_i$ are in $S$, then no triangles corresponding to $\bar{x}_i$ are in $S$.
-We can add $C_1$ without having a double conflict with the variable gadgets.
+We can add $C_1$ without having a bidirected conflict with the variable gadgets.
 If $C_1$ is in $S$, then this corresponds to the clause $x_i\lor x_j$ being satisfied because $x_i$ holds.
-Conversely if triangle pairs of the form $\bar{x}_i$ are in $S$, we cannot add $C_1$ since it would cause a double conflict and the set is not acyclic.
+Conversely, if triangle pairs of the form $\bar{x}_i$ are in $S$, we cannot add $C_1$ since it would cause a bidirected conflict and the set is not acyclic.
 We make a similar observation for having triangle pairs for $x_j$ and $C_2$ in $S$.
 If $C_2$ is in $S$, then this corresponds to the clause $x_i\lor x_j$ being satisfied by $x_j$ being true.
 It might be the case that both, triangle pairs from $x_i$ and triangle pairs from $x_j$, are in $S$.
 Then we could add either $C_1$ or $C_2$ to $S$.
-We cannot add both at the same time since the two are in double conflict with one another.
+We cannot add both at the same time since the two have a bidirected conflict between them.
 As a convention, we will always add the above pair $C_2$.
 This concludes the high level idea of the positive clause gadget.
 For every clause gadget, we add no pair of triangles to our set $S$ if the clause is not fulfilled by the truth assignment.
 Conversely, we add exactly one pair of triangles, if the clause is satisfied.
-If we combine this with the way, how we add triangle pairs from variable gadgets, we observe that $S$ does not induce any double conflicts.
+If we combine this with the way in which we add triangle pairs from variable gadgets, we observe that $S$ does not induce any bidirected conflicts.